Introduction to Symmetric Algorithms

-DES stands for a Data encryption standard that takes a 64-bit plain text and encrypts into a 64-bit ciphertext and decrypts back with the help of a 56-bit key.
-In DES the encryption process starts off with an initial permutation stage where it will take the input as 64-bit data and permute them in a predefined manner.
-Followed by initial permutation is that 16 Feistel cipher rounds (An Feistel cipher takes the input and divides it into two parts and does the encryption on only one part) where each round will use different 48bit cipher key.
-For encryption & decryption purpose it uses a cipher and reverses cipher algorithm.
+DES stands for a Data encryption standard that takes a 64-bit plain text and encrypts into a 64-bit ciphertext, and decrypts back with the help of a 56-bit key.
+In DES, the encryption process starts off with an initial permutation stage where it will take the input as 64-bit data and permute them in a predefined manner.
+Followed by initial permutation is that 16 Feistel cipher rounds (An Feistel cipher takes the input and divides it into two parts and does the encryption on only one part) where each round will use a different 48bit cipher key.
+For encryption & decryption purpose, it uses a cipher and reverses a cipher algorithm.
 Finally, the data goes through the final permutation stage to get back the ciphertext.
-Similar to DES Triple DES is nothing but DES cipher repeated 3 times.
+Similar to DES, Triple DES is nothing but DES cipher repeated 3 times.
 Fig2.a shows the generic architecture of the DES algorithm.

 Generic Architecture of DES algorithm

 This is a block cipher algorithm where at first, the data is divided into a block size of 8 bytes, and these blocks are processed separately.
 This algorithm was widely used in the ’90s.
 Rc2 cipher uses a secret user key whose size can vary from one byte to 128 bytes.
 It takes this secret user key and uses a key expansion algorithm, and encrypts the data.
 This algorithm is designed in such a way so that it can be easily implemented in 16-bit microprocessors.
 Here there are no Feistel rounds; instead, the data undergoes 18 rounds of mixing and mashing.
 Fig2.b shows the generic architecture of the RC2 algorithm.